-Birthdays and Death Anniversaries can be difficult to endure while grieving.
+Birthdays and Death Anniversaries (Angelversary) can be difficult to endure while grieving.
 Doing something special on those days can help in many ways.
-For me, the days leading to a milestone day are actually more anxiety and depression filled than the actual day itself.
+For me, the time leading to a milestone day are actually more stressful than the actual day itself.
 I find that planning something special helps distract me and alleviate some of the emotions during that time.
-Here are some ideas, both large and small scale, that might help you on those difficult days.
+Here are some ideas, both large and small scale, that might help you on these particularly difficult days.

 Plan a fundraiser

-Fundraisers are a wonderful way to share your loved one's memory.
+Fundraisers are a wonderful way to honor your loved one's memory.
 You can do something online with programs like GoFundMe, directly on Facebook, or you can host your own fundraising event.
 The 10 Steps to a Successful Fundraising Event is a great place to start planning your event.
 Some ideas for donating your proceeds include charity organizations, scholarship funds, or even a local non-profit.
 A few of my favorite charities include St Jude’s Children’s Research Hospital, my local Ronald McDonald House, and The Wounded Warrior Project because a greater amount of my donation goes to the actual charity and not administrative costs.
 It is super important to research how your donation will be used!
 You could also start your own 501c3 Non-Profit and continue to donate to causes in your loved one’s name.
+I recommend holding your fundraiser for a week or so before the birthday or angelversary so you can make the donation of funds on the actual day.

 Light a Candle or Have a Candle Lighting Ceremony